-What information do you have to include in your annual return?
+What information must you include in your annual return?

 If your organisation's electoral expenditure is equal to or above the disclosure threshold, you must submit an annual return to the AEC.
 Your return must show the total amount of electoral expenditure your organisation incurred.